 When considering the level of comfort in a home, the functionality of the heating and cooling system is vital.
 Maintaining consistent and optimal temperatures is a given, but what about the relative humidity levels?
 Ideal levels range from 30-50% humidity, and anything drier (below 30%) can cause discomfort.
-In the winter months, homes tend to be drier, less humid, due to constant heat pumping through the HVAC system.
-Adding a whole-house humidifier to your home’s heating and cooling system could significantly increase comfort levels and humidity in your home.
+In the colder, winter months, homes tend to be drier, less humid, due to constant heat pumping through the HVAC system.
+Adding a whole-house humidifier to your home’s existing heating and cooling system could significantly increase comfort levels and humidity in your home.

 Why add a Humidifier?